EasyRider

 The easyrider Citycard, (known formally as EasyRider and locally as RealRider), is a contactless smartcard introduced in 2000 in Nottingham, England, for use on Nottingham City Transport Services.
 It was originally named 'BusCard'.
 The name EasyRider was first used by NCT in 1981 for a pre-paid, paper-based system that was carried and used with a photo-identity card.
 In September 2009 the card was relaunched as 'easyrider Citycard'; it merged easyrider and Citycard into one card.

 Background

 The Easyrider card is a contactless smartcard.
-Travellers wave the card past the green readers on Nottingham City Transport buses or touch the card onto the green readers at tram stops.
+Travellers wave the card past the green readers on Nottingham City Transport buses.
+The card can not be used at tram stops.

 Cards

 There are four different kinds of easyrider cards; easyrider Everyday, easyrider Anyday, and their respective 'further' versions for use on South Notts 1 to Loughborough and Pathfinder 100 to Southwell, as well as other services that extend beyond the City Zone into the Outer Area.